MicrosoftDocs/well-architected/well-architected/service-guides/azure-stack-hci.md

 ## Next steps

 - Consider the following articles in Azure Architecture Center as resources that demonstrate the recommendations highlighted in this article.
-    -   Foundational architecture that demonstrates the key recommendations: [Two-node storage switchless, single switch deployment network reference](/azure-stack/hci/plan/two-node-switchless-single-switch).
+    -   Foundational architecture that demonstrates the key recommendations: [Azure Stack HCI baseline reference architecture](/azure/architecture/hybrid/azure-stack-hci-baseline).
     -   If your organization needs a hybrid approach, carefully select your design choices related to a hybrid network architecture.
 For more information, see [Hybrid architecture design](/azure/architecture/hybrid/hybrid-start-here).

 - Build implementation expertise by using the following Azure Stack HCI product documentation: